Who do I call to replace my windows?

 Customers often laugh at me when I suggest this, but window replacement can be done by a homeowner.
 Usually you know if you’re the type to roll up your sleeves and dive into a renovation project yourself, but a handy homeowner can tackle this job given the right circumstances.
 I tell homeowners all the time, a homeowner that wants to do a good job is going to do better than a contractor that doesn’t care.
 Now are all the cuts going to be straight?
 Up to you.
 Is the window going to be plumb, level or square?
 Possibly.
 Any homeowner that reaches out for information on how to do their own installation will be provided that information by myself.
 It’s a job that is very important to get right, but it isn’t impossible.
 It also wouldn’t hurt to have a professional help with measuring and checking for code compliance, but that’s something that can be done for much less than a full professional installation.
 I firmly believe a homeowner can build a better weather envelope than a contractor that doesn’t care, or is winging it.

-Expect to pay for the cost of your windows (figure $500 each for vinyl, or less with a cheaper brand, $700-$800 each for composite and around $800-$1000 for wood) at least $100 - $150 per opening for quality installation materials (fasteners, flashing tape, rigid flashing, caulking, backer rod, shims etc) and about 1 window a day for the first couple at least.
+Expect to pay for the cost of your windows (figure ~$500 each for vinyl, or less with a cheaper brand, $800-$1,000 for composite and around $1,000-$2,000 for wood) at least $200 - $300 per opening for quality installation materials (Trim, fasteners, flashing tape, rigid flashing, caulking, backer rod, shims etc) and about 1 window a day for the first couple at least.

 Summary -Do it Yourself $$$$